Avatar (franchise): Avatar (2009)

+Avatar was written and directed by James Cameron.
+The cast includes Sam Worthington, Zoë Saldaña, Sigourney Weaver, Michelle Rodriguez, Stephen Lang, Joel David Moore, Giovanni Ribisi, CCH Pounder, Dileep Rao, Matt Gerald, Laz Alonso, and Wes Studi, and is set in the year 2154.

-The story focuses on an epic conflict on Pandora, an inhabited Earth-sized moon of Polyphemus, one of three gas giants orbiting Alpha Centauri A. On Pandora, human colonists and the sentient humanoid indigenous inhabitants of Pandora, the Na'vi, engage in a war over the planet's resources and the latter's continued existence.
+The story focuses on an epic conflict on Pandora, an inhabited Earth-sized moon of Polyphemus, one of three gas giants orbiting Alpha Centauri A. On Pandora, human colonists and the sentient humanoid indigenous inhabitants of Pandora, the Na'vi, engage in a war over the planet's resources (such as unobtanium) and the latter's continued existence.
 The film's title refers to the remotely controlled, genetically engineered human-Na'vi bodies used by the film's human characters to interact with the natives.
+The protagonist, Jake Sully, is a paraplegic young man who travels to Pandora from Earth.
+Assisting the corporate monolith known as the Resources Development Administration (RDA), he is given an avatar which he uses to interact with the story's heroine, Neytiri, as well as her clan known as the Omatikaya.

 Avatar: The Way of Water (2022)

+Avatar: The Way of Water was written and directed by James Cameron, The cast includes Sam Worthington, Zoë Saldaña, Joel David Moore, Sigourney Weaver, CCH Pounder, Stephen Lang, Giovanni Ribisi, Kate Winslet, Cliff Curtis, Trinity Bliss, Jamie Flatters, Britain Dalton, and Jack Champion, and is set 16 years after the first film in the year 2170.

-Set over a decade after the events of the first film, The Way of Water focuses on the return of the RDA, which prompts Jake's family to explore the water regions of Pandora in an effort to keep one another safe and face down a familiar threat.
+The Way of Water focuses on the return of the RDA, which prompts Jake's family to seek refuge in the water regions of Pandora to keep one another safe.
 Cameron said in an interview that while the first film was about the "awe and wonder", the sequel focuses more on the characters.
 The film was originally planned for a December 2014 release, but was delayed several times and released on December 16, 2022.
 Production began in August 2017.
 It wrapped in September 2020.

-Avatar 3 (2024)
+Avatar: Fire and Ash (2025)

-A third film is planned for December 20, 2024.
-Interviews in mid 2010 suggested that the third film would explore more of the Alpha Centauri system, but the script was not completed until late 2015.
-Avatar 3 started shooting simultaneously with Avatar: The Way of Water in New Zealand on September 25, 2017; filming was completed in late-December 2020.
-The third film will introduce a new aggressive Na'vi Clan known as 'Ash People' who reside near Volcanoes.
+A third film is planned for release on December 19, 2025.
+Interviews in mid-2010 suggested that the third film would explore more of the Alpha Centauri system, but the script was not completed until late 2015.
+Fire and Ash started shooting simultaneously with The Way of Water in New Zealand on September 25, 2017; filming was completed in late December 2020.
+The film will introduce a new aggressive Na'vi clan known as 'Ash People' who reside near volcanoes.
+Cameron announced the film's title in 2024.